Geography of Kyrgyzstan: Topography and drainage

 The mountains of Kyrgyzstan are geologically young, so that the physical terrain is marked by sharply uplifted peaks separated by deep valleys.
 There is also considerable glaciation, with the largest glacier being the Engilchek Glacier.
 Kyrgyzstan's 6,500 distinct glaciers are estimated to hold about 650 km3 of water and cover 8,048 square kilometers (5,000 square miles) or 4.2% of Kyrgyzstan.
 Only around the Chüy, Talas, and Fergana valleys is there relatively flat land suitable for large-scale agriculture.

 Because the high peaks function as moisture catchers, Kyrgyzstan is relatively well watered by the streams that descend from them.
 None of the rivers of Kyrgyzstan are navigable, however.
 The majority are small, rapid, runoff streams.
 Most of Kyrgyzstan's rivers are tributaries of the Syr Darya, which has its headwaters in the western Tian Shan along the Chinese border.
 Another large runoff system forms the Chu (Chüy), which arises in northern Kyrgyzstan, then flows northwest and disappears into the deserts of southern Kazakhstan.
 Ysyk-Köl is the second largest body of water in Central Asia, after the Aral Sea, but the saline lake has been shrinking steadily, and its mineral content has been rising gradually.
-Kyrgyzstan has a total of about 2,000 lakes with a total surface area of 7000 km², mostly located at altitudes of 3,000 to 4,000 meters.
+Kyrgyzstan has a total of about 2,000 lakes with a total surface area of 7000 km², mostly located at altitudes of 3,000 to 4,000 m.
 Only the largest three, however, occupy more than 500 km² each.
 The second- and third-largest lakes, Song-Köl and Chatyr-Köl (the latter of which also is saline), are located in the Naryn River Basin.

 Natural disasters have been frequent and varied.
 Overgrazing and deforestation of steep mountain slopes have increased the occurrence of mudslides and avalanches, which occasionally have swallowed entire villages.
 In August 1992, a severe earthquake left several thousand people homeless in the southwestern city of Jalal-Abad.